Blogem/python-dev-env/README.md

 Search for `python.formatting` and select `black` as the provider.
 Run `format document` on a script and install when prompted.

+## Security

+TODO: add bandit and safety for static code scanning

 ## Testing

 Add pytest